-47-317.DRILLING LOCATIONSSPACING UNITS.
-(1) To prevent or assist in preventing the waste of oil and gas, to avoid drilling unnecessary wells or to protect correlative rights, the department may, on its own motion or on the application of an interested person, and after notice and opportunity for hearing, issue an order establishing drillingspacing units on a statewide basis, or for defined areas within the state, or for oil and gas wells drilled to varying depths.
+47-317.DRILLING LOCATIONS SPACING UNITS.
+(1) To prevent or assist in preventing the waste of oil and gas, to avoid drilling unnecessary wells or to protect correlative rights, the department may, on its own motion or on the application of an interested person, and after notice and opportunity for hearing, issue an order establishing-drilling spacing units on a statewide basis, or for defined areas within the state, or for oil and gas wells drilled to varying depths.

-(2) An order establishing drillingspacing units shall specify the location, size and shape of the unit, which, in the opinion of the department, result in the efficient and economical development of the pool as a whole.
+(2) An order establishing drilling spacing units shall specify the location, size and shape of the units, which, in the opinion of the department, result in the efficient and economical development of the pool as a whole.
 These units established by the department shall be geographic.
-The geographic boundary of the unit shall be described in accordance with the public land survey system.
-The department shall issue an order establishing a spacing unit or units to determine the area that can be efficiently and economically drained by one (1) well for the orderly development of the pool.
+The geographic boundaries of the unit shall be described in accordance with the public land survey system.

+(a) The department shall make an order establishing spacing units to determine the area that can be efficiently and economically drained by one (1) well for the orderly development of the pool.
 The department may amend the order if evidence determines that additional wells are needed to efficiently and economically drain the pool or if evidence indicates the location of the pool is different from that in the initial order.
-This is subject to notice and an opportunity for hearing as provided in section 47-328 comply with section 47-318(2), Idaho Code.
+This is subject to notice and an opportunity for hearing as provided in section 47-328